 At the centre of our universe is balance.
-Rich or poor, hard or soft, clingy or indifferent, busy or free we are forever looking to attain the perfect equilibrium to make our lives better.
+Rich or poor, hard or soft, clingy or indifferent, we are forever looking to attain the perfect equilibrium to make our lives better.
+Cause too much of anything can result in stress and burnout.
 Sometimes in the race towards this crucial equilibrium, we forget to ration the most important resource – Time.

 A study carried out by Gallup showed that 23% of employees felt burnt out every week, and 44% reported feeling burnout sometimes.
 This goes double for working parents who, after a busy working day or week, then have a million and one things to do for the family: helping with homework, housework, shopping and entertaining.

 However, while some tend to find time between all the madness to catch up on their favourite sports or head out with friends for a beer (Pandemic permitting), Traditionally, a larger portion of women have looked at the concept of me-time as being selfish.

 Then there is this constant urge to push through the to-do lists, completing dozens of tasks based on what everyone needs before tackling their own.
 Sounds familiar?